Indonesia Officially Declares Prabowo Subianto As President

-(MENAFN- IANS) Jakarta, April 24 (IANS) Indonesia's General Election Commission (KPU) here on Wednesday declared Prabowo Subianto as the country's eighth President after appeals of two defeated presidential candidates concerning a dispute over presidential polls in February were rejected by the constitutional court.
+(MENAFN- Nam News Network) JAKARTA, Apr 25 (NNN-ANTARA) – Indonesia's General Election Commission (KPU), yesterday declared here, Prabowo Subianto, as the country's eighth president after appeals of two defeated presidential candidates concerning a dispute over presidential polls in Feb were rejected by the constitutional court.

-KPU Chairman Hasyim Asy'ari announced that Prabowo and his running mate Gibran Rakabuming Raka have been selected to be the president and vice president for the period of 2024 until 2029 with around 96 million or nearly 59 percent of the total votes, Xinhua news agency reported.
+KPU Chairman, Hasyim Asy'ari announced that Prabowo and his running mate, Gibran Rakabuming Raka, have been selected to be the president and vice president for the period of 2024 until 2029, with around 96 million, or nearly 59 percent of the total votes.

-Prabowo, who is currently the Southeast Asian country's defense minister, is scheduled to be inaugurated on October 20 this year.
+Prabowo, who is currently the country's defence minister, is scheduled to be inaugurated on Oct 20, this year.– NNN-ANTARA

 Legal Disclaimer: